 Above: Untitled 2017 by Firelei Baez.

 In a time when women are taking back their narrative with empowering movements including #MeToo, which was initially founded by a black woman, it’s encouraging to see the work of so many female black artists during Miami Art Week this year.
 From the biggest of the fairs, Art Basel Miami Beach, to the upstarts like the HBCU art fair B.A.E at the American Airlines Arena, these women and their artwork were everywhere.
 However, women, especially women of color, are still underrepresented and underpaid not only in the art world but almost every field.
 Always, it is important to celebrate what female artists color achieved during a week when the eyes of the art world are focused in one spot.
+It’s important that we as a society learn how to look at different types of art and appreciate it for what it is, not who it’s made by.

 This year there were at least half a dozen fairs devoted exclusively to the work of black and brown artists.
 There was also one Fair, solely dedicated to women.
 The aptly named Fair featured the art of a few female artists of color including Taja Lindley, who did a site-specific installation.
 And at Pulse Art Fair, Cape Town-based artist Tony Gum received the 2017 Miami Beach PULSE PRIZE, a jury-awarded, cash grant of $2,500 given directly to an artist of distinction, exhibiting in a solo booth at the fair.